5 Ways To Make Friends While Traveling Solo

 What I love most about my travel experiences are the friendships I developed and the interactions I have with people.
 Sometimes my friends laugh at me because I tend to make buddies in the most random places.
 But fear not, you do not need to be a social butterfly to meet people.
 Whether you are traveling solo or just interested in making friends while you travel abroad, here are 5 of my most prized tips that I guarantee will lead you to making a new friend or two.

 1) Stay in a Hostel

 I know some of you may be totally against hostels.
 A few years ago, when I was planning my first trip to Europe with my friend Jessica, she cringed at the suggestion of staying in a hostel.
 She was not having it!
 However, hostels are not all bad.
 The biggest benefit of staying in a hostel is the many opportunities to connect with people.
 Also, you don't have to stay in a dorm-style room, they usually have private rooms available too.
 You can stay in a private room and still experience a social stay.
 One of my best hostel experiences was at the Living Lounge in Lisbon.
-I liked how the guest were a mature crowd and the hostel was very clean.
-Living Lounge served breakfast and dinner, which offered a great opportunitiy to talk and meet others staying in the hostel.
+I liked how the guests were a mature crowd and the hostel was very clean.
+Living Lounge served breakfast and dinner, which offered a great opportunity to talk and meet others staying in the hostel.

 2) Go on a Free Walking Tour

 Ok, so you still aren't convinced staying in a hostel is for you.
 There are tons of other ways to make friends!
 There are plenty of free walking tours in Europe.
 Sandemans is one of the popular walking tour groups that operates in a variety of cities.
 Walking tours attract a lot of backpackers and solo travelers, aka. people who will love to make friends.
 During my trip to Lisbon my friends and I went on a walking tour and met Laura, who was traveling solo, but became our travel companion throughout our stay.